pniedzielski/dactyl-keyboard/README.md

+# pniedzielski Dactyl Manuform
+Now that Wylderbuilds is no more, I’m still in need of a keyboard print, but now I have to do it myself.
+His Dactyl Manuform generator is still the best available, and looks like it’s the best one for generating a 6x7 resin print with 1.5u pinky keys and a Carbonfet thumbcluster.
+So, this is a fork of his, with a few changes to make things nicer for me.

+First, I’ve brought back the Docker workflow, so I don’t have to worry about poluting my local development environment.
+This seems to be different than joshreve’s original Docker workflow, and it’s probably worse.
+But, it works well enough to generate what I need.

+Second, I prefer laser-cut acrylic bases for my builds, rather than 3d printed ones.
+So, the docker-compose workflow here runs both Cadquery (for higher quality STLs) and Solid (for OpenSCAD bases, which I can then convert into SVGs).

+Third, I have manually moved some of the screw posts fully inside the case for a 6x7 print.
+This change may make other configurations not correct, so check before you use this for anything else.

+  - To run the generator, do
+    ```
+    docker compose up
+    ```

+  - To modify the configuration, please edit the `configs/default.json` file (rather than the `src/run_config.json` file).

+I’m not maintaining the customizations that Andy made to this generator, but I’ve preserved them in the code.
+It should be possible to resurrect them if you are interested.

 # Wylderbuilds Dactyl Manuform - Python 3 - Cadquery
 So, THIS is a fork of a fork of a fork of a...
 You get the idea.